Ox1gen1/BattleBitDatamining/README.md

 3. Damage fall-off formula (Works for all except: DMR, Sniper and gadgets
 4. A half-assed guide to making damage fall-off curves in unity manually for snipers and DMRs

-Open BattleBitDataminingCODE&README, there's the README, Asset Ripper guide and Script/Code If you have any questions just send a DM.
+Open a file in this GitHub called: BattleBitDataminingCODE&README There's a README, Asset Ripper guide and Script/Code for creating CSV's If you have any questions just send a DM.